stevemao/grunt-spawn/README.md

  - `useQuotes`: true -> Whether to use the quote delimiter or not
  - `quoteDelimiter`: "\"" -> The actual quote delimiter if useQuotes = true
  - `groupFiles`: true -> Whether to group files into a single string
+ - 'passThrough': good with groupFiles = true; removes lame file scanning.
  - `fileDelimiter`: " " -> The file delimiter if groupFiles = true
  - `ignore`: ["any.js"] -> The files you would like to exclude
  - `opts`: { cwd: process.cwd() } -> Pass through mechanism for passing 'opts' to grunt.spawn
+ - `dontWait`: true | false -> To wait or not?

 Ciao! :)